buildpacks/rfcs/text/0000-lifecycle-prelease-version-and-experimental-section.md

 When Lifecycle supports a prerelease API, it can be treated like any other API version and be used in any mode: `experimental`, `supported`, `deprecated`.

-### Experimental Section in the API
+### Experimental Features in the API
-For APIs that will need to stabilize over a long time span, they can get added as an "experimental" section inside the API.
+For APIs that will need to stabilize over a long time span, they can get added as an "experimental" section inside the API as **Experimental Features**.
 These will go out into official API releases.
 Using that part of the API will be experimental and susceptible to change in an upcoming release.
 This will require a bit more rigor, but will allow us to evolve the experimental sections overtime without as much pressure to "get it right" or "block a release".
 The downside is that the lifecycle will need to suppert these experimental features since they're part of the API.
 If the experimental API changes a lot, lifecycle will need to support these differences.

+There will be a new `CNB_PLATFORM_EXPERIMENTAL_FEATURES` environment variable to control ALL experimental features by the platform.
+This will let a platform decide if they want to turn on experimental features.
+For now, all features will be turned on/off for simplicity.
+If the need arises, a list in the future can be explored.

+allowed values: `warn`, `error`, `silent` default value: `warn`

+**When** lifecycle detects an experimental feature is being used:
+ - **If** `CNB_PLATFORM_EXPERIMENTAL_MODE` is unset, **Then** print a warning and continue
+ - **If** `CNB_PLATFORM_EXPERIMENTAL_MODE=warn`, **Then** print a warning and continue
+ - **If** `CNB_PLATFORM_EXPERIMENTAL_MODE=error`, **Then** fail
+ - **If** `CNB_PLATFORM_EXPERIMENTAL_MODE=silent`, **Then** continue w/o warning

 ## Lifecycle Descriptor
 This RFC proposes support for prerelease API versions in the modes: